bbehling/pe_assessment/README.md

   - I would have the server format a Geojson response
 - Support dynamic data display instead of hard coded
   - Iterate over all keys and pretty format JSON in popups instead of specifying the keys
-- Determine with the client, which hourly data from the incident we want to join with the weather
+- Determine with the product's client, which hourly data from the incident we want to join with the weather
   - event_closed, event_opened, first_unit_arrived, first_unit_dispatched, or first_unit_enroute
   - or show average weather conditions for that day
   - or show the weather over the entire range of time of the incident